rlugojr/linkurious-enterprise-manual/Administrating/accessing_the_admin_panel.md

 ## Administration panel

-To access the administrator dashboard, choose ```Administration``` on the top right corner of your screen.
+To access the administration dashboard, choose **Administration** on the top right corner of your screen.

 ![opening the admin panel](https://dl.dropboxusercontent.com/s/cbjnz7e3mwsu223/97.png?dl=0)